Synchronizing block devices

 While blocksync is written to address a specific issue, it's a generic tool that can be used for many things, as is the Unix philosophy.

 To find changes between source and destination block devices, both worker processes read their first chunk, generate a checksums and send it to the control process.
 The control process compares checksums and if they differ, the entire source chunk is passed to the destination worker which overwrites the old chunk.
-If checksums match, nothing is done.
-Then both worker processes move on to their next chunk and repeat the steps until all chunks are finished.
+If checksums match, both worker processes move on to their next chunk and repeat the steps until all chunks are finished.

 Blocksync key features are:

 Source and destination can both be either local or remote.
 Like rsync, you can either push or pull, whichever you prefer.
+Blocksync can even be started from a third machine.

 Blocksync works on both block devices and files.
 Like dd, source and destination can be of different types.